gitter-badger/Sanitizers/NOTES.md

 # Notes

 If you Don't understand our code...
-See the examples in this file to understand our code
+You can see the examples in this file to understand our code

 ## PHP Sanitize Flags